josephw1805/musictube/README.md

 ## PART 2 Authentication

-- Integrate clerk
+- Integrate clerk ✅
-- Add Sign in screens
+- Add Sign in screens ✅
-- Add UserButton
+- Add UserButton ✅
-- Add middleware
+- Add middleware ✅
-- Use auth state on sidebar sections
+- Use auth state on sidebar sections ✅
-- Protect routes
+- Protect routes ✅

+## PART 3 Database setup

+- Create a PostgreSQL database
+- Setup DrizzleORM
+- Create users schema
+- Migrate how to use drizzle-kit

+- Why DrizzleORM?
+  - Only ORM with both relational and SQL-like query APIs
+  - Serverless by default
+  - understand the queries

 ## Deploy on Vercel